 The Ego eventually realizes that achieving isn’t what results in happiness.
 If it’s not in achieving, it thinks, it must be in giving!
 So, people start to give.
 They give to charity.
 They give to friends.
 They give items, money, and even the self.
 In doing so, giving brings joy, happiness, and apparent peace.

 There is a problem, however.
 Nobody can give of themselves and their possessions forever.
 Nobody can ever make everybody happy.
-You see, at this stage we base happiness on if we can make or help someone else be happy.
+You see, at this stage, we base happiness on if we can make or help someone else be happy.
 If so, we too feel happy.
 If not, we feel unhappy and frustrated.

 When we realize that we can’t make everyone happy and we get tired of trying we enter a new stage; the stage of the Seeker.

-At this stage we feel there must be something greater.
+At this stage, we feel there must be something greater.
 There must be something better and more important.
 We feel there must be a solution to everything somewhere.

 Here is where most spiritual people find themselves.
 They meditate.
 They pray.
 They seek mystical experiences.
-All of these things are done in effort to discover that which is greater.
+All of these things are done to discover that which is greater.
 There is now an understanding that the material world can never fully satisfy the spirit.

 Here a powerful spiritual opening eventually takes place.
 When it does we come to the realization that if one sees themselves as unworthy, they always will be.
 If one sees themselves as poor, they always will be.
 If one sees themselves as unhappy, they always will be.
 If one regrets the past, they always will stay connected to it.
 We understand that nobody truly has any answers for us, except the ones we discover for ourselves – the ones that are directly revealed to us.

 This opening happens at different times in the Seekers experience.
-For some it comes early, for others it must be bluntly pointed out to them.
+For some it comes early, for others, it must be bluntly pointed out to them.
 When this realization is fully integrated into the consciousness, that is fully understood, a few things beings to happen.

 They also begin to fully trust their intuition and understand only they can hear the answers that God/The Universal Spirit/Goddess has for them.
 At first, this voice is very quiet and hard to make out.
-It’s over ridden by the voices of the Ego.
+It’s overridden by the voices of the Ego.
 The Ego seeks to destroy happiness.
 It reprimands us, scolds us, even tries to make us believed that the world is punishing us.
 The inner voice, however, seeks to be in a state of pure happiness and does not criticize.
 It guides us without harshness and without resorting to harmful acts to others or ourselves.

-The spiritually awakened also will not fear solitude or being alone – for these are just new opportunities to connect with and hear the Universal Spirit.
+The spiritually awakened also will not fear solitude or aloneness – for these are just new opportunities to connect with and hear the Universal Spirit.
 Additionally, they will not seek approval; rather understand that the only one that must approve of anything is the self.
 As such, there is no longer a need for comparison.

 Finally, and most importantly, they realize good and evil are the same.
-For those not awakened this can seem blasphemies and can be hard to conceive and we should never force ourselves to reconcile this idea – for to be awakened spiritually it must come naturally and through self exploration and experience.
+For those not awakened this can seem blasphemies and can be hard to conceive, and we should never force ourselves to reconcile this idea – for to be awakened spiritually it must come naturally and through self-exploration and experience.
 The spiritually awakened, however, understands pure spirit is neither good nor evil.
 It simply is.
-In the human world people can choose to express pure spirit in harmful or constructive ways.
+In the human world, people can choose to express pure spirit in harmful or constructive ways.
 Yet the idea of what is right or wrong in the human world entirely depends upon the point of perception.